jpueb96/jpueb96.github.io/_posts/2016-10-26-assignment-3.md

 Scripting the commands was somewhat easy since we went over it in class and I was able to look back at the notes.
 Creating the markdown effects like **bold** and *italics* and making list was fun, I like how the it changes colors.
 I was stuggling with inserting the image and the table (because I was using HTML :sweat_smile:), but once I used markdown I had no problems.
-I also tried to use `&&` when using `pandoc` to save time, but it did not work for some reason.
+I also tried to use `&&` when using `pandoc` to save time, but it did not work for some reason so I just left it as it is now.